by Jamie Bartlett January 05, 2022 8 min read

 Life as an architect is one of patience and persistence.

-It's an endless pursuit, to sculpt one's design-approach with the same reverence as the building being constructed.
+It's an endless pursuit, to sculpt one's design-approach with the same reverence as the building being made.

 Stereotypically, and perhaps intentionally, architect glasses frames are often large and geometrical.